Witness at 'El Chapo' trial tells of high-level corruption

 The name of the official was not immediately clear from the court testimony.
 But Gabriel Regino, a former subsecretary of public security in Mexico City who is now a criminal law professor at the National Autonomous University of Mexico, wrote on Twitter that an accusation of bribery had emerged against him in the trial but was false.

+Zamabda said he gave him another $3 million to $5 million in 2007, when he had become secretary of public security, to secure favorable treatment for the cartel.

+Garcia Luna said he never had contact with Zambada and there was a public record of all his meetings in and out of the office when he was secretary of public security.

-(Reporting by Brendan Pierson in New York; Additional reporting by Michael Scott O'Boyle in Mexico City; editing by Dan Grebler)
+(Reporting by Brendan Pierson in New York; Additional reporting by Michael Scott O'Boyle in Mexico City; Editing by Dan Grebler and Leslie Adler)